 - Fits in standard jerry can holder

-- Have disconnect fittings so can be easily removed to fill
+- Has disconnect fittings so can be easily removed to refill

 Cons

-- If outside all the time need to upgrade to metal disconnects to prevent UV degradation.
+- If installed outside, must upgrade to metal disconnects to prevent UV degradation

 Good for off grid and tiny homes.